jstoebel/jstoebel_blog/source/_posts/2017-04-18-upgrading-the-eds-dashobard-to-rails-5.md

 # Dependency tidying

-As expected a one top level dependency (`sass-rails`) was on old versions and not allowing `active_record == 5.0.0`.
+As expected, one top level dependency (`sass-rails`) was on old version and not allowing `active_record == 5.0.0`.
 Fortunately it is well supported and has a Rails 5 version.
 Easy.
 In this process we also identified a few dependencies we aren't using anywhere.
 Goodbye to `seed_dump`, `composite_primary_keys`, `active_record-acts_as`

 # `rails app:update`